merative/wcm-reporting-datacatalog/docs/README.md

-# Watson Care Manager Reporting
+# Watson Care Manager Reporting Data Catalog

-COMING SOON.......

 IBM Watson® Care Manager supports human-centered contact tracing through structured interviews and provides care teams a platform for supporting the holistic needs of individuals affected by COVID-19 and beyond.
 Bridge the gap between health and social needs, collaborate across departments and jurisdictions, and automate care management workflows to support ongoing care.